 Children complete a table showing the gestation periods of 10 different mammals.
 They round each gestation period to the nearest 10 days and use this to create a bar chart.
 They look for patterns and identify which mammal has the longest gestation period.

-Children learn that a human baby takes 40 weeks to develop in the womb.
-They complete a table by rounding the weight of an embryo/foetus at various stages of gestation to the nearest 100g.
+Children complete a table by rounding the weight of an embryo/foetus at various stages of gestation to the nearest 100g.
 They use this information to complete a line graph.
 Children discuss at which point the foetus gained the most weight.

 Children create a timeline showing the ages at which a certain child could perform different activities.
 They draw illustrations for each activity.

 I can discuss when a child should be able to perform different activities.